Skip to main content

 After we are done with the loop the msg.payload is assigned to the string Done and the msg object is once again returned.

-The difference between node.send(msg); and return msg; is that after node.send() the rest of the code in the function node, continue to be evaluated, while if using the return statement, the rest of the code is being ignored.
+The difference between node.send(msg); and return msg; is that after node.send() the rest of the code in the function node, continues to be evaluated, while if using the return statement, the rest of the code is being ignored.

 Debug Out of the Async Flow